 To understand how the oil and gas industry works, it is also important to understand how it has changed over time.
 The key factor in the industry development is who controls the key asset, the oil and gas reserves.

-The history of oil industry is one of radical shifts in control and dominance.
+The history of the oil industry is one of the radical shifts in control and dominance.

 Standard Oil, Royal Dutch Shell, and British Petroleum: The Original Super-Majors

 John D. Rockefeller, who began his career in refining, became the industry’s first “baron” in 1865 when he formed Standard Oil Company.
 By 1879, Standard Oil controlled not only 90% of America’s refining capacity, but also its pipelines and gathering systems.

 By the end of the 19th century, Standard Oil’s dominance had grown to include exploration, production, and marketing.
 Today ExxonMobil is the successor company to Standard Oil.